chrissimpkins/vectora/README.md

 #### ![L4 Header](https://via.placeholder.com/12/B01721/000000?text=+) Source contributions

 Contributions are welcomed.
 Submit your changes as a GitHub pull request.
-Please add new tests for source contributions that are not covered by our current test suite.
+Please add new tests for source contributions that our current test suite does not cover.

 #### ![L4 Header](https://via.placeholder.com/12/B01721/000000?text=+) Clone the repository